How to Go Plastic-Free: Sustainable Packaging Alternatives

 -

 What feedback did customers share?
-Consider proactively seeking feedback by contacting customers or providing a link or QR code in shipments for them to share input.
+Consider proactively seeking feedback by reaching out to customers or adding a link or QR code to shipments so they can easily share their input.

 -